For everyone at my house to not be sick. To get back in the swing of things at school. For the leaves to turn. To make these for Halloween again:

 Finished!
 It's all just square knots.
 Not bad, eh?
 Better than my IKEA bag version:

+I think I'll redo it.
 Oh, and it's just square knots.